mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

             - If an existing ESR is going out of support next month, update the in-app prompts (mobile and desktop) to start detecting for the new minimum supported ESR version
             - If a new ESR is released next month, update the prompts to recommend upgrading to that version instead of the older ESR
     - Confirm that [mattermost-docker](https://github.com/mattermost/mattermost-docker/releases) has been updated to the latest version (contact the maintainer via direct message on community server if necessary)
-    - Contact owners of [community installers](http://www.mattermost.org/installation/) or submit PRs to update install version number
+    - Contact owner of Yunohost community installer to update install version number.
-        - For Yunohost, open a new pull request to update the version.
 See [example](https://github.com/YunoHost-Apps/mattermost_ynh/pull/103)
     - Turn on CrazyEgg for blog post page
-    - Confirm marketing has been posted (screenshots, mail announcement, tweets, blog posts)
+    - Confirm marketing has been posted (mail announcement, tweets, blog posts)
         - Post in the Announcements channel
     - Update @mattermost Twitter profile with the next release date
     - Prepare retweet of GitLab release tweet ([see example here](https://community.mattermost.com/core/pl/k7wchwj5mtrhucj6don96yx3sc))